These Old Walls Can Speak

 Hours of Operation

-The visitor center is open from 9:00 a.m. until 5:00 p.m. every day except December 25.
+The visitor center is open from 9:00 a.m. until 5:00 p.m. every day except December 25 and January 1.
 You can find more details at our Operating Hours & Seasons page.

 Because the pueblos are ancient and fragile, pets are not permitted on any trails.
 Pets are also not allowed in park buildings.